expo/appjs25-eas-update-workshop-lessons/05-updates-metadata.md

 ### Concepts

+- Learn how to use the `expo.extra` section in your app config to store custom metadata.
-TODO: add in instructions on how to implement a counter for critical updates.
+- Understand how to implement a custom logic for critical updates using a criticalIndex

 ### Tasks